Substance Abuse in Families

 Overall aims and purpose

-This module will primarily analyse the sociological aspects of substance dependence in the family context but will also make use of psychological and biological theories to provide a thorough examination of:
+This module will primarily analyse the psycho-sociological aspects of substance dependence in the family context to provide a thorough examination of:

 A satisfactory understanding of current theories of addiction, including an ability to critically discuss the short and long-term outcomes for children living with substance abuse; a basic awareness of the legal and social consequences of substance abuse and of the professionals and strategies used to help children living with substance abuse.